DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### ROLES (page 4)

 A hero's role during an adventure determines some of that hero's capabilities.
-Each role has a general purpose
+Each role has a general purpose:

 - **Burglar:** Evades enemies and is self-sufficient